Key Innovation Management Models and Theories

 While disruptive innovation initially caters only to a small and not-so-profitable customer base, the incumbents are focused on serving more demanding, high-end customers using their existing value channels.

 This is where the company typically has higher profit margins, which is why established companies with rational decision-making processes usually choose not to invest in disruptive initiatives in the early stages.

 Once the disruptive innovation enters the mainstream, the established companies typically pick up on them again.
 At that point, however, it’s often too late since the new entrant is on the exponential part of the S-curve, which makes catching up quite unlikely, even with the additional resources the incumbent has at their disposal.

 The reason for this problem isn’t because the incumbents fail to develop disruptive technologies.
 Instead, the problem occurs when incumbents attempt to apply new technologies to their existing value networks or reject moving into new markets because they are seen as too small to drive growth goals or are simply perceived to have too low margins.

-Jobs-To-Be-Done is a theory and a methodology by Strategyn, that focuses on Outcome-Driven Innovation.
+Jobs-To-Be-Done is a theory and a methodology made popular by Strategyn that focuses on Outcome-Driven Innovation.
 The fundamental idea of the theory is that people buy products and services to get jobs done, and while different products and services come and go, the underlying job-to-be-done stays the same.

 After all, regardless of the chosen business model or tactics, each company is looking for ways to identify opportunities for growth.

-The Job-To-Be-Done framework suggests that all jobs consists of eight different steps, where opportunities to help customers are looked for.
-The so-called "Job Map" is simple and straighforward:
+The Job-To-Be-Done framework suggests that all jobs consists of eight different steps, where you look for opportunities to help your customers.

 - Define your customers goals and resources.